 Sling offers two separate TV packages, each with over 30 channels.
 Their two packages, which are called Blue and Orange, have many channels in common, but involve a few differences that may ultimately convince you to go with one or the other.
 Channels like Food Network, CNN, and AMC are available with both packages, but Sling Blue has the Discovery Channel as well as the channels owned by NBC and Fox.
 Sling Orange, meanwhile, has channels like Disney and ESPN that aren’t available in Blue.
 Sling Blue also offers local NBC and Fox networks where they’re available, while Orange doesn’t offer any local broadcasts.
 If you can’t decide which package is better, you can also pay for both.

 On top of the channels that come with a basic Sling subscription, you can also subscribe to extras which come at a variety of price points.
 Some extras include a bundle of channels, like the Sports Extra, the Kids Extra, or the Lifestyle Extra.
 Sling TV is a great option to watch sports online via the add-on packages.
 These extras start at just $6/month, and are a great way to supplement your Sling subscription with more specialized content that may directly pertain to your interests or the interests of someone in your family.

-The Hollywood Extra, for example, includes channels like FX, Reelz, and Cinemoi, which offer additional scripted TV options for only $6 each month.
+The Hollywood Extra, for example, includes channels like Reelz, TCM, and SundanceTV, which offer additional scripted TV options for only $6 each month.